 - Are you in pain?
 How often?
 (Prepare to rate your pain on a scale from 0 to 10, with 0 being no pain and 8 to 10 severe pain.)

 How is Crohn’s disease treated?

 There is no cure for Crohn’s disease, but there are several options to help control it.
 Treatment is aimed at minimizing symptoms and complications by reducing bowel inflammation and ensuring good nutrition and hydration.
 Following your individual treatment plan can relieve symptom flare-ups, producing long-term, symptom-free periods of remission.

 Crohn’s disease can be treated with a variety of drugs including:

-Corticosteroids including prednisone.
+- Corticosteroids, such as prednisone.
 Corticosteroids are effective in controlling acute flare-ups but not in maintaining remissions.
-They can have serious side effects, such as increased susceptibility to infection, so they are generally used only in short courses.
+These anti-inflammatory drugs are more powerful than 5-ASAs and can have serious side effects, such as increased susceptibility to infection and osteoporosis, so they are generally used only in short courses.

-Medications that have an anti-diarrheal effect, such as codeine and loperamide
+- Medications with an anti-diarrheal effect, such as codeine and loperamide

 Other treatments of Crohn’s disease